Explore Dharavi’s Kumbharwada: From Local Gem To a Global Attraction

 Traditional Techniques at Play

-Amid today’s busy world, the artisans in Kumbharwada of Dharavi stick to the traditional ways.
-They use old methods, making sure each piece they create has a touch of the past.
-Whether spinning a wheel or shaping things by hand, every step in making pottery shows how dedicated they are to keeping things authentic.
+Amidst today’s busy world, the artisans in Kumbharwada of Dharavi adhere to traditional methods.
+They employ traditional methods, ensuring that each piece they create carries a touch of the past.
+Whether spinning a wheel or shaping objects by hand, every step in the pottery-making process shows how dedicated the artist is to maintaining authenticity.

 Here’s a peek into their day-to-day routines and artistic endeavors: